joaoaapinho/J-M-Corporate-Catalog-and-Business-Dashboard/README.md

 While the original datasets contained irrelevant or unnecessary columns, the data was aggregated into a final dataframe named "final_data," which was used for the analysis.
 This dataframe aggregates the relevant columns from the three original datasets.
 The columns included in the final dataframe are t_dat, customer_id, age, club_member_status, fashion_news_frequency, article_id, product_type_name, colour_group_name, and sales_channel_id.

+<h2> Services </h2>

+<h3> Exclusive Employees' Catalog </h3>

+This Flask application provides a corporate catalog for workers to browse forthcoming store articles that are not yet publicly available.
+This page includes routes to the login, registration, catalog, and logout sites, as well as 404 error handling.

+It offers session management tools that ensure that specific routes are only accessible to logged-in users while connecting to a MySQL database using SQLAlchemy to store user registration and information and validate credentials.

+Overall, this page may serve as an entry point to the Business Dashboard's Authentication Page via the Corporate Banner, in addition to offering a secure and unique manner for workers to become familiar with special J&M product information.

+<h3> Business Dashboard </h3>

+This Streamlit application